 Note: as mentioned above, some marked soda bottles are found with the AB-connected mark placed on the heel, as shown in the video by Austin Fjerestad.

-This page is a work in progress, with more information to added.
-If you have information that can help prove which company used the “AB-connected” mark, please let me know! ***********************************************************************************
+If you have information that can help prove which company used the “AB-connected” mark, (or can prove that BOTH companies used the mark), please let me know! ***********************************************************************************